prempurohit/maven-july/README.md

-  mada changes done by developers
+  madads changes done by developers